gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 webpack -d --watch --config webpack.config.js
 ```

-This will re-generate our bundle files if we make changes to our javascript files.
-We needn't mess with any of the hot reloading features of webpack because rails and sprockets will grab those changes in development when we refresh our page.
+This will re-generate our bundle files if we make changes to our Javascript files.
+We needn't mess with any of the hot reloading features of webpack because Rails and sprockets will grab those changes in development when we refresh our page.
 In fact, aside from running the above webpack command, we needn't change our normal Rails development workflow at all.

 ### Conclusion